NWA Black-owned cookie business felt support during pandemic

 “In some cities, we noticed that the Black businesses experienced more visitation loss, significantly more visitation loss,” he said.

-Henderson is glad that this is not the story for her business.
+Henderson said she is glad that this is not the story for her business.
 She now works full time using her edible art to celebrate Black culture.

 “Representation is huge because you don’t really see many African American cookie decorators,” she said.